- Earthing Basics

 Sleep is so subjective, and the quality often relates to life’s stresses.
 No matter how grounded somebody is, stressful situations can readily impact sleep.
 Drinking caffeine or alcohol in the evening can also interfere with sleep.

-Once you start grounding, what happens if you stop?
+Once I start grounding, what happens if I stop?

 Over the years, we have heard from many people who experienced relief and improvements from grounding and then they stopped Earthing.
 Their gains began eroding.